(Prices valid August 2018)

 This is when the child is referred to the hospital by a doctor usually for extreme anxiety associated with a learning difficulty.
 They are referred to the hospital’s clinical psychologist for a “C Grade” assessment.

-This assessing is done using Lucid Software Ability and LASS 8-11 years or Lucid COPS for ages 4 – 8 years.
+This assessing is done using Lucid Software Ability and LASS 8-11 years.
 The LASS software is used to indicate dyslexia as well as areas of learning strengths and weaknesses.
 The assessment is held over two sessions with the first approximately 1 1/2 hours and the second one up to an hour.
 A comprehensive report is produced stating if the child is on the dyslexia spectrum, areas of strengths for the child and areas that need to be worked on as well as suggestions for parents and schools to assist the child’s learning based on the results.
 This report can be used for Special Assessment Conditions for NCEA.
 Contact your child’s school SENCO to find out their requirements.
 Can travel to schools for minimum of two children per school.
-Travel costs 0.70cents /km.
+Travel costs 0.70cents /km plus travel time at $50 per hour.

 4. The Reading Room